Bob Didier

-Robert Daniel Didier (born February 16, 1949) is an American former catcher in Major League Baseball who played for three different teams from 1969 through 1974.
+Robert Daniel Didier (born February 16, 1949) is an American former catcher in Major League Baseball (MLB) who played for three different teams from 1969 through 1974.
 Listed at 6 ft, 190 lb, he was a switch-hitter who threw right-handed.
+His ability to handle knuckleball pitchers Phil Niekro and Hoyt Wilhelm made him a key part of the 1969 Atlanta Braves first place finish in the National League West division.
+Didier managed for 16 seasons in Minor League Baseball (MiLB), and was an MLB coach for the Oakland Athletics and Seattle Mariners, as well as an advance scout for the New York Yankees.